-32 Part 1A - Arbitration Council of India (ACI)
+32. Part 1A - Arbitration Council of India (ACI):

-Though these provisions were not notified with the 2019 Amendments, the ACI is intended to be established as an independent statutory body whose goal would be the promotion of arbitration, mediation, conciliation and other alternative dispute redressal mechanisms in India.
+As pointed out above, while these provisions have been notified and have been in effect from October 12, 2023, the ACI has not yet been established.
+The ACI is intended to be established as an independent statutory body whose goal would be the promotion of arbitration, mediation, conciliation and other alternative dispute redressal mechanisms in India.
 Its functions include the following:

-- to frame policies for grading arbitral institutions and accrediting arbitrators; - ii) to formulate policies for the establishment, operation and maintenance of uniform professional standards for all alternative dispute redressal matters; - iii) to establish and maintain a depository of arbitral awards (judgments) made in India and abroad; - iv) to recognise professional institutes providing accreditation of arbitrators; - v) to hold training, workshops and courses in the area of arbitration in collaboration of law firms, law universities and arbitral institutes; - vi) to frame, review and update norms to ensure satisfactory level of arbitration and conciliation; - vii) to act as a forum for exchange of views and techniques to be adopted; - viii)to conduct examinations and training on various subjects relating to arbitration and conciliation and award certificates thereof;
+- i. to frame policies for grading arbitral institutions and accrediting arbitrators; - ii. to formulate policies for the establishment, operation, and maintenance of uniform professional standards for all alternative dispute redressal matters; - iii. to establish and maintain a depository of arbitral awards (judgments) made in India and abroad; - iv. to recognise professional institutes providing accreditation of arbitrators; - v. to hold training, workshops, and courses in the area of arbitration in collaboration with law firms, law universities and arbitral institutes; - vi. to frame, review and update norms to ensure satisfactory level of arbitration and conciliation; - vii. to act as a forum for exchange of views and techniques to be adopted; and - viii. to conduct examinations and training on various subjects relating to arbitration and conciliation and award certificates thereof;